JanSchneider1/Calculator-for-Command-Line/README.md

 - ![TypeScript](https://www.typescriptlang.org/) a JavaScript super set making it type sensitive
 - ![Jest](https://www.typescriptlang.org/) a JavaScript and TypeScript Testing Framework

+The project also uses interesting command line tools like:

+-[Chalk][https://github.com/chalk/chalk] Colored and styled console output

 If you have interesting ideas or want to try developing yourself feel free to contribute :)

 # How to install